htmlgen/htmlgen.github.io/README.md

 `.icon-ICON_NAME:before {content:"...";}`<br>
 `</style>`<br>

+To add an icon to your page you would use HTML like this...

+`<i class="icon-aircraft"></i>`<br>

-For offline testing and debugging purposes the font WOFF is encoded as base64 and the CSS is written in-line but for a live production site you would probably want to move them external files.
+For offline testing and debugging purposes the font WOFF is encoded as base64 and the CSS is written in-line but for a live site you would probably want to move them external files.

 <b>`Add HTML KickStart`</b><br>
 Checking this checkbox allows you to add <a href="http://www.99lime.com/elements/">HTML KickStart</a> to your page.
 It will add the following lines of code to your HTML (jQuery will also be included)...